 Franchisors: Please embrace centralized marketing with a local flavor

-1. Intimacy of brand knowledge lies with the Franchisor.
+1. Intimacy of Brand knowledge lies with the Franchisor.

-Marketing is about communicating the brand’s position, its value and its benefits to the target.
-And ultimately, the Franchisor knows its brand the best.
-In fact, this knowledge and vision for the brand is what the Franchisees bought into in the first place (i.e. the Franchisees bought into the Franchisor’s dream).
-As such, because of this intimate familiarity with the brand’s positioning, its values, and its intended emotional connections with target audiences, Franchisors need to control the narrative around the brand.
+Marketing is about communicating the Brand’s position, its value and its benefits to the target.
+And ultimately, the Franchisor knows its Brand the best.
+In fact, this knowledge and vision for the Brand is what the Franchisees bought into in the first place (i.e. the Franchisees bought into the Franchisor’s dream).
+As such, because of this intimate familiarity with the Brand’s positioning, its values, and its intended emotional connections with target audiences, Franchisors need to control the narrative around the brand.

-With the accessibility of social media and digital media to anyone anywhere in the world, any divergence (at best when Franchisees exercise ‘creative liberty’) or misrepresentation (at worst in the case of disgruntled or rogue Franchisees) from the brand’s positioning and values can have negative consequences not only for the location that releases the marketing message, but for all locations in the network.
+With the accessibility of social media and digital media to anyone anywhere in the world, any divergence (at best when Franchisees exercise ‘creative liberty’) or misrepresentation (at worst in the case of disgruntled or rogue Franchisees) from the Brand’s positioning and values can have negative consequences not only for the location that releases the marketing message, but for all locations in the network.
 That’s a significant reputational risk.
-Centralized control of the message mitigates against this risk.
+Centralized control of the message mitigates this risk.

 3. The investment efficiencies that come with planning and execution.

-(e.g. local phrases, etc.) and creative (e.g. unique location-based imagery).
+When working across the network, Franchisors are able to generate product, creative and media strategy that can apply nation-wide.
+The nuances of each location can be reflected in messaging (e.g. local phrases, etc.) and creative (e.g. unique location-based imagery).
 While these individual nuances are important to ensure that Franchisor’s message resonates in the locations of its Franchisees, by and large, there are efficiencies in planning for national marketing plans and campaigns.

 The more compelling efficiencies, however, can come in execution.
-Whether it’s production of physical marketing assets (e.g. Out of Home signage, print collateral, even video assets) or buy of digital media nationally (with the option to geo-target the message to individual locations), a larger ‘buy’ generally allows the Franchisor to incur savings and pass these savings on to its Franchisees in the form of reduced monthly marketing fund fees
+Whether it’s production of physical marketing assets (e.g. Out of Home signage, print collateral, even video assets) or buy of digital media nationally (with the option to geo-target the message to individual locations), a larger ‘buy’ generally allows the Franchisor to incur savings and pass these savings on to its Franchisees in the form of reduced monthly marketing fund fees.

 4. Rich data-driven marketing planning and execution.

 Franchisors have access to performance data from all of its Franchisee locations.
 In addition they have access to the the demographic and psychographic data that defined entry into those locations in the first place (ie. when the Franchise was awarded).
 When this data is consolidated and then segmented or aggregated for trends, the insights can be very powerful.
 For example, certain products may perform better at certain locations and warrant product-specific campaigns.
 Or there may be certain seasonality in an area of the country that warrants over-communication of certain services.
 Regardless, the data set that Franchisors have to draw from make for more optimized campaigns.
+But, as we will see below, this localized insight cannot be and should not be executed without significant input from the group that knows the local market best, the Franchisee.

 5. Access to resources that may be cost-prohibitive for Franchisees to incur on their own.